-ATTENDANCE AND LATENESS (for 2nd- through 4th-year Performance classes)
+ATTENDANCE AND LATENESS (for first-year Performance classes)

 Given that this is a practical studio course, extensive participation and professionalism are required.
 As a result, punctuality and attendance at class and at out-of-class rehearsals are of the utmost importance.